 - Use a bullet journal, digital planner, or calendar—whatever works.

-- Prioritize 3–5 tasks so you never feel overwhelmed.
+- Prioritize 3–5 tasks to avoid feeling overwhelmed.

 - Review first thing each morning, then dive in.